subquery/subql/docs/create/mapping.md

 ```

 This command will generate the metadata and a new api-augment for the APIs.
 As we don't want to use the built-in API, we will need to replace them by adding an explicit override in our `tsconfig.json`.
-After the updates, the paths in the config, without comments, will look like:
+After the updates, the paths in the config will look like this (without the comments):

 ```json
 {